doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 This means that `name` can be substituted for `expression`, or vice versa, anywhere in the scope of the definition, without changing the meaning of the program.

-We call `name` a named value, or a binding.

 As a special case, you can abbreviate a definition whose right side is a [function literal](Functions.md#function-literals)